cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 Luckily there are lots of easy and safe workarounds that enable you to test this behavior in your application.

-{% url 'Read through this recipe to see how to test anchor links.' testing-the-dom %}
+{% url 'Read through this recipe to see how to test anchor links.' testing-the-dom-recipe %}

 ## {% fa fa-angle-right %} How do I get an input's value in Cypress?